Skip to main content Skip to secondary navigation

 PWR 2 Assignment Sequence

 Written Research-Based Argument (3000-3600 words; 10-12 pages): You’ll expand upon the ideas expressed in your research proposal to craft a research-based argument that seeks to persuade your intended audience and make a small contribution to the conversation.
-You are encouraged to include a component of primary research—such as rhetorical or discourse analysis of social media, digital ethnography, interviews, surveys, or archival research—to complement your secondary research and support your analysis of social, political, or aesthetic trends.
+You are encouraged to include a component of primary research—such as rhetorical or discourse analysis of social media, Hey ethnography, interviews, surveys, or archival research—to complement your secondary research and support your analysis of social, political, or aesthetic trends.

 Research Presentation (10-minute live oral presentation with appropriate multimedia support): To conclude the quarter, you will translate your written argument into a memorable 10-minute research talk that incorporates multimedia.